syanissa/SoraDrone/README.md

-FlySight is a Python-based GUI application that allows keyboard control of a DJI Tello drone while also leveraging real-time face recognition and MediaPipe face detection for tracking and intelligent movement decisions.
+SoraDrone is a Python-based GUI application that allows keyboard control of a DJI Tello drone while also leveraging real-time face recognition and MediaPipe face detection for tracking and intelligent movement decisions.

 ⚙️ Features